yoaquim/zemi/README.md

 ### Reverse-routing

-zemi builds route-definitions for all routes and adds them to the ZemiRequest passed to the handler function.
+zemi builds route-definitions for all routes and adds them to the `ZemiRequest` passed to the handler function.

-All route-definitions are named (index-accessible) and follow the same naming convention: `[ancestor route names]-[parent route name]-[route name]`, e.g. `pets-dogsBreeds-dogsByBreedById`.
+All route-definitions are named (index-accessible) and follow the same naming convention: `[ancestor route names]-[parent route name]-[route name]`, e.g. `basePath-greatGrandparent-grandparent-parent-myRoute`, `pets-dogsBreeds-dogsByBreedById`.

 Each route-definition contains the name, path, and path-parameters (if present) of the route.
-It also contains a reverse function, which when invoked with an object mapping path-parameters to values, will return the interpolated path.
+It also contains a reverse function which — when invoked with an object mapping path-parameters to values — will return the interpolated path with values.

-E.g.:
+E.g. the handler:

 ```ts
 import { ZemiRequest, ZemiResponse, ZemiRouteDefinition } from "zemi";